Acting Up as Consultant Policy

 - When in an ‘acting up’ position, the term ‘acting up’ and not ‘locum’ must be applied.

 - Before commencing an acting up position, trainees must formally apply and request approval using the application form.
 Trainees are responsible for arranging for the completion of Sections A, B, C and D, and for sending the completed form, along with evidence of support for the arrangement from the relevant local education provider(s) (including the funding element) to HEE.

 - Recognition of the period of acting up is subject to conditions set by the Colleges/Faculties and the competences contained within their curricula.
 These conditions vary between colleges.
 It is therefore important that the trainee is aware of their own college guidance on acting up prior to submitting an application.

-- Applications should normally reach the HEE local office a minimum of six weeks prior to the proposed start date of the ‘Acting Up’ arrangement.
-Trainees and Trusts are encouraged to have discussions as early as possible to facilitate the approval process, upon identification of acting up opportunities.
+- Applications should normally reach the local office 16 weeks prior to the proposed start date, ‘however this notice period may be waived in exceptional circumstances and in agreement with the relevant Trust(s) and Head of school.
+Trainees and Trusts are encouraged to have discussions as early as possible to facilitate the approval process, upon identification of acting up opportunities.’

 - A trainee can only act up into a post within the UK and which relates to their specialty Certificate of Completion of Training (CCT).

 Recognition of acting up when stated in the specialty curriculum

 If the specialty curriculum specifically references a period of acting up as a consultant, then no further College/Faculty or GMC approval will be required unless stated otherwise within the curriculum.